cscart/docs/en/cscart_addons/addons/points_and_cash/index.rst

 Installing the add-on
 =====================

-    Install the Points and Cash add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Points and Bonuses add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. important::

         Make sure the **Reward points** add-on is set to Active in your store.
-Otherwise the Points and Cash add-on might not perform correctly.
+Otherwise the Points and Bonuses add-on might not perform correctly.

         .. fancybox:: img/Points_and_cash_Selection_002.png
             :alt: Reward points add-on